sylodev/community-actions/Misc/Shylke-ColorMe/README.md

 A command to let your users assign color roles to themselves effortlessly.

+**Note:** this action won't let you change the color of an existing role.
+This is not possible within Atlas itself, and it won't be possible through an action.

 ## How to Use:
 There is a `{set;color;Color1ID|ColorID2|ColorID3}` variable at the top of the command, replace `ColorID` with your color roles' IDs, you can also add more roles by separating the IDs with `|`.